boatkit-io/n2k/docs/node-design.md

 - **Graceful Shutdown**: Stop() cancels goroutines and cleans up subscriptions

 ### 2. Error Handling
-- **Silent Write Failures**: If endpoint doesn't support writing, operations succeed but nothing happens
+- **Silent Write Failures**: By default, if the endpoint doesn't support writing, operations succeed but do nothing.
+This behavior can be overridden.
 - **Address Conflicts**: Automatically handled per ISO 11783-5
 - **Invalid Configurations**: `SetDeviceInfo()` validates and returns errors
+- **Configurable Write Errors**: For easier debugging, the Node can be configured to return an error on write operations if the underlying transport fails, rather than failing silently.

 ### 3. Thread Safety
 - All public methods are thread-safe